comicsfct/ErosionX/README.md

 More specifically, to count allelic expression for isogenic control lines (F7cl15 and F7cl4 for instance), we use all bam files from those cell lines as input (--bam) and ‘F7’ as sample name (--sample) to isolate the variants of that cell line in the VCF file (--vcf).

 ```
-python phaser.py --vcf hiPSCs.vcf.gz \
+python phaser.py --vcf hiPSCs.vcf.gz -–bam \
-–bam F7cl4_1.Aligned.sortedByCoord.out.bam, F7cl4_2.Aligned.sortedByCoord.out.bam, F7cl4_3.Aligned.sortedByCoord.out.bam, \
+F7cl4_1.Aligned.sorted.bam, F7cl4_2.Aligned.sorted.bam, F7cl4_3.Aligned.sorted.bam, \
-F7cl15_1.Aligned.sortedByCoord.out.bam,F7cl15_2.Aligned.sortedByCoord.out.bam,F7cl15_3.Aligned.sortedByCoord.out.bam \
+F7cl15_1.Aligned.sorted.bam,F7cl15_2.Aligned.sorted.bam,F7cl15_3.Aligned.sorted.bam \
---chr_prefix chr --hg38_hla.bed --haplo_count_blacklist blacklists/hg38_haplo_count_blacklist.bed --paired_end 1 --mapq 255 --baseq 10 \
+--chr_prefix chr --hg38_hla.bed --haplo_count_blacklist blacklists/hg38_haplo_count_blacklist.bed \
---sample F7 --threads 8 --o phaser_out.F7
+--paired_end 1 --mapq 255 --baseq 10 --sample F7 --threads 8 --o phaser_out.F7
 ```

 Authors suggest excluding variants in HLA genes using the "--blacklist" argument because of the high mapping error rate in these genes and exclude known problem sites from haplotypic counts using the "--haplo_count_blacklist" argument too.
 Location of these files can be found in their github page.

-After running phASER we use the companion tool called “phASER Gene AE”, which takes the output files from phASER along with gene annotations and produces gene-level haplotype expression quantifications.
-Takes an input BED format file containing the coordinates for genes
- (features) where haplotypic counts are to be measured.
-If multiple input BAMs were used when running phASER, gene-level haplotypic counts will be generated for each input BAM independently.
+Next, we use the companion tool called "phASER Gene AE”, which takes the output files from phASER along with gene annotations and produces gene-level haplotype expression quantifications.
+Takes an input BED format file containing the coordinates for genes where haplotypic counts are to be measured.
+Gene-level haplotypic counts are generated for each input BAM independently.

 ```
 python phaser_gene_ae.py --haplotypic_counts phaser_out.F7.haplotypic_counts.txt \
 –features human.gencode.v37.annotation.bed --o phaser_out.F7.gene_ae.txt
 ```

-For downstream analysis, we combined all output tables into a single one and discarded loci with a total read depth lower than 10.
+For downstream analysis we discarded loci with a total read depth lower than 10.
-This limits the number of genes in our analysis but reduces the number of false positives due to biased RNA-seq read mapping or other technical artifacts.
-We computed.
-The effect size of allelic imbalance in expression for each gene in each sample was determined using the Minor Allele Frequency (MAF), calculated as the ratio of minor allele read counts (the least common allele) to the total read counts from both alleles.
+To quantify the effect size of allelic imbalance in expression for each gene, we computed the Minor Allele Frequency (MAF), which is computed as the ratio of minor allele read counts (the least common allele) to the total read counts from both alleles.
 We defined genes with a MAF < 0.10 as fully monoallelic, genes with a MAF > 0.40 as fully biallelic, and the remaining genes as “in-between”.
-Final table is available as supplementary data.
+The final table is available as supplementary data.